imagekit-developer/imagekit-vuejs/README.md

 ## TypeScript support

-The SDK provides first-class TypeScript support for Vue projects, giving you robust type-safety and IDE IntelliSense out of the box—no extra configuration required for your Vue + TypeScript apps.
+The SDK provides first-class TypeScript support for Vue projects, giving you robust type-safety and IDE IntelliSense out of the box—no extra configuration required.

 ## Documentation